christophebedard/christophebedard.github.io/_posts/2019-06-06-ros-tracing-message-flow.md

     alt="analysis result"
 %}

 There it is!
-Some sections are hard make out, so we can zoom in.
+Some sections are hard to make out, so we can zoom in.

 {% include figure.html
     url="/assets/img/tc4ros/result_analysis_initial_zoom.png"